Flurokazoo/Smart-City-Parking-API/README.md

 The Smart City Parking API is part of my graduation thesis.
 It gives users greater control over their Smart City Parking sensors.
 This is very much a prototype and a work in progress.

+Live demo at:

+http://smartcity-parking-api.herokuapp.com (use endpoints from readme)

 ## Table of Contents
 ### [Response Structure](#responsestructure)
 - [Data](#data)